3cp/contextual-proxy/README.md

 > Note Proxy can only wrap `object`, not primitive value (string, number, boolean) or `null` (which is an `object`).

-## Create a proxy with parent context
+## Create a proxy with parent object
 ```js
 const parent = {b: 1, c: 2};
 const obj = {a: 1, b: 2};